COVID-19 Student Fund: Support Brighton students in this time of uncertainty

-Our work lives and social lives are changing dramatically.
+Our work lives and social lives have changing dramatically.
 For our students, the way they are learning has also shifted to ensure we can continue to deliver courses via remote learning platforms.
 This will undoubtedly be a scary time for students, particularly if they live far from home.
-We anticipate that some students may be particularly hard hit by the effects of the Coronavirus.

 This is a time when students will need extra support that will make a real impactful difference.